OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Introduction

 In this study, we first construct a real-world dataset that captures complex aerodynamic effects across diverse objects.
 The dataset comprises 2,000 measured trajectories from 20 objects (100 per object), which are further expanded to 8,000 trajectories through translational and rotational augmentation.
 This dataset provides the foundation for developing and evaluating our prediction method and contributes to advancing in-flight object catching under complex aerodynamics.

-We then propose the Discriminative Impact Point Predictor (DIPP) for catching diverse in-flight objects.
-DIPP consists of two key modules: (i) the Discriminative Feature Embedding (DFE), which extracts discriminative representations from historical states, and (ii) the impact point predictor (IPP), which predicts the impact point from these features.
-The DFE embeds historical states including position, velocity, and acceleration into a feature space where trajectories with similar dynamics are mapped close to each other.
-This enables early-stage discrimination and improves prediction accuracy, while also facilitating generalization to unseen objects by relating their trajectories to dynamically similar ones observed during training.
-It should be noted that the term “discriminative” refers to distinguishing between trajectories with different dynamics, rather than labeling specific objects.
-For the IPP, we consider two approaches that align with our task objective: the first is an Neural Acceleration Estimator (NAE)-based method~\cite{NAE-iros2021}, which learns the dynamics to predict trajectories and derives the impact point from them; the second is a Direct Point Estimator (DPE)-based method, which directly estimates the impact point from the historical states.
-While the DPE-based predictor is computationally efficient, it is limited to fixed-height catching.
-In contrast, the NAE-based predictor incurs higher computational cost but offers broader applicability to diverse tasks beyond fixed-height catching scenarios.
+We then propose the Object-Adaptive Impact Point Predictor (OIPP) for catching diverse in-flight objects.
+OIPP consists of two key modules: (i) an Object-Adaptive Encoder (OAE) that extracts object-dependent representations from motion histories, and (ii) the impact point predictor (IPP), which predicts the impact point from these representations.
+The OAE embeds historical states including position, velocity, and acceleration into a feature space where trajectories with similar dynamics are mapped close to each other.
+This improves early-stage prediction accuracy and facilitates generalization to unseen objects by relating their trajectories to dynamically similar ones observed during training.
+For the IPP module, we propose two approaches with complementary tradeoffs.
+The Neural Acceleration Estimator (NAE)-based method~\cite{NAE-iros2021} prioritizes accuracy and adaptability to varying catching heights by autoregressively rolling out the future trajectory and deriving the impact point, but incurs higher computational cost.
+In contrast, the Direct Point Estimator (DPE)-based method prioritizes faster impact point prediction by directly estimating the impact point from historical states, but yields lower accuracy and is restricted to fixed height catching.

 To confirm the effectiveness of our approach, we first show that our dataset contains more diverse and complex trajectories than existing datasets~\cite{NAE-iros2021}.
 Using this dataset, our method outperforms baselines in impact point prediction accuracy for both 15 seen and 5 unseen objects.
 We further demonstrate that improved early-stage prediction increases the catching success rate in simulation.
-Finally, we successfully demonstrate our method through real-world catching experiments with a quadruped robot.
+Finally, we demonstrate the effectiveness of our approach through real-world catching experiments with a quadruped robot.